sanger/traction-service/documentation/volume-tracking/docs/schema-registry.md

 # Supporting Volume Tracking through Schema Registry

 Since the process of volume tracking involves a messaging architecture, there are producers and consumers serialising/deserialising messages published and received.
 To do so, the publishers and consumers need to agree on a certain set of schemas that provide the ability to facilitate this message serialisation and deserialisation.
 For example, if a consumer expects an attribute $a_{i}$ from the publisher, and the publisher fails to publish it along with the message, the volume tracking process would err as the message would likely be dead-lettered because the consumer is not able to process the message.
-Therefore, we have used RedPanda Schema Registry to host the schemas which gives the ability for producers and consumers to use the same schemas to publish and consume.
+Therefore, we have used RedPanda Schema Registry to host the schemas which gives the ability for producers and consumers to use the compatible schemas to publish and consume.

 ???+ tip